the13thgeek/power-morphicon-2024-planner/README.md

-# Power Morphicon 2024 Plannet
+# Power Morphicon 2024 Planner

 Using the data on the PMC website, I created a more user-friendly, searchable (and READABLE!) panel schedule using what I've learned in React so far.